jesse-gallagher/xpages-runtime/README.md

 Notes or Domino do not need to be running - indeed, it's probably best if they're not.

+## Web App Layout

+Apps built using this runtime should be structured generally like a [normal web app](https://www.mkyong.com/maven/how-to-create-a-web-application-project-with-maven/), with some important notes about the translation from an NSF-based XPages application to a web app:

+* Themes should go in `WEB-INF/themes`
+* XPages should go in `WEB-INF/xpages`
+* Custom controls should go in `WEB-INF/controls`
+* The faces-config file should be `WEB-INF/faces-config.xml`
+* The XSP properties file should be `WEB-INF/xsp.properties`
+* Unlike in an NSF, images, JavaScript, CSS, and other resources should all go in the content root (`src/main/webapp` in Maven layout) and have no inherent folder structure

+## Limitations and Expectations

+* There is no context database by default.
+If you wish to have a default `database` and `session*` variables, they'll have to be created and managed using a variable resolver or other mechanism.
+* Similarly, it's best to avoid Domino-specific components in general, such as `xp:dominoDocument` and `xp:dominoView`.
+Though they can be made to work, it's asking for trouble.
+* All extensions (such as `XspLibrary` implementations) must be declared using the `META-INF/services` method and not `plugin.xml`.
+An extension of type `com.ibm.commons.Extension` can be directly translated by taking the `type` and making a file of that name in the services directory, containing a list of newline-separated class names.
+* Similarly, this runtime will not recognize servlets declared via the [Equinox servlet extension point](https://www.eclipse.org/equinox/server/http_in_equinox.php) and must be registered either using the `@WebServlet` annotation or in the app's web.xml.
+* Any OSGi Activator classes will not be activated by default, and must instead be explicitly registered.
+This can be done by registering a service class to `org.openntf.xpages.runtime.osgi.ActivatorNameProvider` implementing the interface of the same name and returning a list of Activator classes to instantiate.
+These classes are expected to have a public static property named `instance` that will be set to the created instance.
+* Unlike an NSF-hosted XPages application, these apps are not running inside a `com.ibm.designer.runtime.domino.adapter.ComponentModule` and so not all normal capabilities are available.
+* The XPages servlet is mapped to "*" to allow for URLs like `/foo.xsp/bar/baz`.

 ## License

 The code in the project is licensed under the Apache License 2.0.
-The dependencies in the binary distribution are licensed under IBM's license to which you must have agreed when building this application.
+The dependencies in the binary distribution are licensed under IBM or HCL's Domino license to which you must have agreed when building or using this application.